acampergue/acampergue.github.io/README.md

 * Collaborated on the development of an OpenGL-based windowing API to visually display the simulation in real-time.
 * Implemented enhancements and modifications to the multi-language code generation tool named Comet.
 * Developed a model-to-model (M2M) transformation tool enabling seamless communication between radars using different protocols, by generating necessary stubs to bridge the communication gap.
-* Managed deployment and administration of a development server, supporting a team of approximately 30 users across three departments
+* Managed deployment and administration of a development server, supporting a team of approximately 30 users across three departments.
-* Automated the deployment process for development laptops, streamlining setup and configuration
+* Automated the deployment process for development laptops, streamlining setup and configuration.

 _Java J2SE version 1.6, Maven 2 Eclipse 3.5, Subversion, Redmine, GOF Design Patterns & GRASP_